Hearing God’s Word in Life and Ministry

 Companion God, revised edition, George T. Montague (Paulist Press, 2010) (ISBN 978 0 8091 4501 0)

-Classes will take place in two locations around the diocese.
-All classes are on Thursday nights from 6:30 to 8:30 pm.
+Classes will take place online and in person.
+All classes are on Thursday nights from 7:00 to 9:00 pm.